open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Client displays Sender a notification.
 2. Use case ends.

-### UC.Client.04 — Decrypt CDOC2 Container by authenticating on multiple CDOC2 Capsule Servers
+### UC.Client.04 — Decrypt CDOC2 container using multiserver authentication

 **Use Case Context**
 : CDOC2 Client Application (Client) decrypts the archive in the CDOC2 container provided by Recipient, using a server capsule constructed from shares obtained from multiple CDOC2 Capsule Servers.